nafizjiwa/REACT-Router/README.md

-### Linking to Routes (Navigating within an app between pages )
+### Linking to Routes (Navigating within an app's pages )

-Navigating within pages of an app causes pages to reload. </br>
+Navigating between pages of an app causes pages to reload. </br>
-React Router offers 2 anchors to prevent reloading (anchor's default if refresh page is disabled).
+React Router offers 2 anchors to prevent reloading (anchor's default of refresh page is disabled).
 1. Link
 2. NavLink